Asymptotics of $\ell_2$ Regularized Network Embeddings: Experiments

 \subsection{Link prediction experiments}

 For the link prediction experiments, we create a training graph by removing 10\% of both the edges and non-edges within the network, and use this to learn an embedding of the network.
-In order to perform link prediction, we form link embeddings via taking the Hadamard (entrywise) product of the corresponding node embeddings, use 10\% of the held-out edges to build a logistic classifier for the link categories, and then evaluate the performance on the remaining edges using ROC and PR AUC scores.
-This process is repeated fifty times, and we return the average and standard deviation of the scores.
+We then form link embeddings by taking the entry-wise product of the corresponding node embeddings, use 10\% of the held-out edges to build a logistic classifier for the link categories, and then evaluate the performance on the remaining edges, repeating this process 50 times.

 The PR AUC scores are given in Table~\ref{tab:link_results_pr} and visualized in Figure~\ref{fig:link_class_graphs}.
-Provided the regularization parameter is chosen optimally, doing so leads to a improvement in performance, with the jump in performance being slightly greater when the node covariate information is not included.
-We see that the optimally regularized version of node2vec, even without including the node covariates, is competitive with the GCN and GraphSAGE (being equal or outperforming at least one of them across the three datasets), and that the version with concatenated node features is as good as the GCN trained using the Deep Graph Infomax procedure.
+Provided the regularization parameter is chosen optimally, we see an improvement in performance compared to using no regularization, with the jump in performance slightly greater when nodal features are not incorporated into the embedding.
+The optimally regularized version of node2vec, even without including the node features, is competitive with the GCN and GraphSAGE (being equal or outperforming at least one of them across the three datasets), and that the version with concatenated node features is as good as the GCN trained using DGI.
+For all the datasets, we observe a sharp decrease in performance after the optimal weight, suggesting that it needs to be chosen carefully to avoid removing the informative network structure.

-For the Cora and CiteSeer datasets, the optimal regularization weight is approximately $\xi = 10^{-5}$ and is around $\xi = 10^{-6}$ for the PubMed dataset, after which there is a sharp decrease in performance.
 As seen in Figure~\ref{fig:tsne_cora}, this occurs as the learned embeddings become randomly distributed at the origin once the regularization weight is too large.
-We note that the ROC AUC scores (given in Appendix~\ref{sec:app:exps}) exhibit similar qualitative trends as those described above.